 The participant has a "disqualifying disposition" for tax purposes if the participant disposes of the shares before the later of (i) two years after the first day of the offering period in which the participant acquired the shares, or (ii) one year after the purchase date on which the participant acquired the shares.
 If the participant sells the shares in a disqualifying disposition, regardless of whether the shares are sold at a gain or a loss, the participant will realize ordinary income in an amount equal to the difference between the purchase price paid for the shares and the fair market value of the shares on the purchase date on which the participant acquired the shares, and the Company generally will be entitled to a corresponding tax deduction.
-In addition, if the participant makes a disqualifying disposition of the shares at a price in excess of the fair market value of the shares on the purchase date, the participant will realize capital gain in an amount equal to the difference between the selling price of the shares and the fair market value of the shares on the purchase date.
-Alternatively, if the participant makes a disqualifying disposition of the shares at a price less than the fair market value of the shares on the purchase date, the participant will realize a capital loss in an amount equal to the difference between the fair market value of the shares on the purchase date and the selling price of the shares.
+In addition, if the participant makes a disqualifying disposition of the shares at a price in excess of the fair market value of the shares on the purchase date.
+Alternatively, if the participant makes a disqualifying disposition of the shares at a price less than the fair market value of the shares on the purchase date.
+Alternatively, if the participant makes a disqualifying disposition of the shares at a price less than the fair market value of the shares on the purchase date.
+Alternatively, if the participant makes a disqualifying disposition of the shares at a price less than the fair market value of the shares on the purchase date, the participant will realize a capital loss in an amount equal to the difference between the fair market value of the shares at a price less than the fair market value of the shares on the purchase date and the selling price of the shares.
 The Company will not be entitled to a tax deduction with respect to any capital gain realized by a participant.